JJ's Fingerprint

 A nurse, seeing my face, said: "It's OK — we're doing everything that needs to be done."

 I asked about the number on the screen.
 I was given a target of 65%.
-Unnerving.
-Because watching everyone around me, they looked helpless.
-I didn't know at the time, but those numbers fell right through a gap in the research that these people were trained on.
+Unnerving — because everyone around me looked helpless.
+I didn't know it then, but those numbers were falling through a gap in the research these people had been trained on.

 They had a plan for when it hit 65%, and hope it didn't in the meantime.
 That was obvious from the alarms, the pagers, and the bodies flooding the space around JJ.

-What nobody in that room knew was that I was connecting with my son.
-Not the declining number on a monitor — something underneath it.
-Something I couldn't name yet.
-The number kept falling, and the people around me kept looking sideways at each other, and I felt something change.
+What nobody in that room knew was that I was connecting with my son — not the declining number on a monitor, but something underneath it, something I couldn't name yet.

 Not in him.
 In me.